The following instruments of legislation are relevant to the successful functioning of the Department of Justice and Constitutional Development:

 - Sheriffs Amendment Act, 2012 (Act 14 of 2012).

 - The Criminal Law Special Investigating Untion (Forensic Procedures) Amendment Bill, 2013 paves the way to regulate and promote the use of DNA in combating crime, taking into account constitutional requirements.
-The use of DNA evidence holds the potential to alleviate bottlenecks in the CJS.
+The use of DNA evidence holds the potential to alleviate bottlenecks in the criminal justice system.
 Maximising the use of DNA evidence promotes fairness, confidence and certainty in the administration of South Africa’s laws.

 - The Constitution 17th Amendment Act of 2013 is implemented with the Superior Courts Act, 2013 (Act 10 of 2013), which repeals the Supreme Court Act of 1959.